- 📖 Geeky Medics OSCE Book

 Second-line treatment

-- Tranexamic acid (anti-fibrinolytic) – ~50% reduction in blood loss and is used during or just before the period.
-Particularly effective in fibroids.
-Can be used alongside copper IUD.
+• Tranexamic acid (anti-fibrinolytic): ~50% reduction in blood loss – is used before or just before the period.

-- Mefenamic acid (NSAID) – ~30% reduction in blood loss and is used during or just before the period; it is particularly useful if dysmenorrhoea is also present (not in this case), and it may be taken with the tranexamic acid.
+• Mefenamic acid (NSAID): ~30% reduction in blood loss and is used during or just before the period; it is particularly useful if dysmenorrhoea is also present and can be taken with tranexamic acid.

 Third line treatment